royvandewater/breezy-buoys/README.md

 ## Done

+* Make rudder authority a function of boat speed
 * Make taking in mainsheet use the current sail position as the mainsheet amount (Taking in mainsheet should always immediately pull the sail in)
 * Add in buoys to race around
 * Visualize boat's current speed